UHDanke/gd_docs/bugs/bugs.md

 # Particles

-## [2.207] Toggling off a Particle Object does not clear particles in playtesting
+## [2.207] Toggling off or unloading a Particle Object does not clear particles in playtesting

-In editor, toggling off a Particle Object disables and clears all particles created by it.
+In editor, toggling off or unloading a Particle Object disables and clears all particles created by it.
 In playtesting, the particles are not cleared and become separate from the particle object - any changes to the main object no longer affect the disconnected particles which continue to linger until they despawn.

 ## [2.207] Deselecting **Animate on Trigger** deselects the option for all particle objects